chfanghr/calculator/README.md

 # Calculator [![CircleCI](https://circleci.com/gh/chfanghr/calculator.svg?style=svg)](https://circleci.com/gh/chfanghr/calculator)
 `calculator` is a **Zero Dependency** **c++17** library which compiles an expression to **VM bytecode** then evaluate it effectively. <br>
-Note That although this library is a cpp library, it provides an **untested** C-api.
+Note That although this library is a cpp library, it provides an **untested** C-API interface.
 Just have a try :P.

 ## Features: Support standard functions, operators, and constants
 `calculator` supports all the standard stuff, and I'm definitely adding more later (also feel free to fork and add